giapdangle/apple-sample-apps/README.md

 iOS Code Samples
 ===============
 Welcome to the iOS Code Samples repository.
-Here you will find a  collection of samples and examples to that will assist you in building your first relayr app for iOS.
+Here you will find a  collection of samples and examples that will assist you in building your first relayr app for iOS.

 ### The following features are demonstrated in this repository: